How to Troubleshoot and Repair a Frozen Windows Taskbar

 8. After creating this account, click on it and then select the “Change Account Type” option.

-9. Click on the “Account Type’ dropdown and then select the “Administrator” option.
+9. Click on the “Account Type” dropdown and then select the “Administrator” option.

-10. Save your changes and login to this account.
+10. Save your changes and log in to this account.

 If doing so fixes the issue on your computer, make sure to import the user account data from the previous account onto this new one and continue to use it normally.

-Method 10: Performing System Restore
+Method 7: Perform System Restore

 1. Press “Windows” + “R” to open the Run prompt.